-6.2 Outline of the General Algorithm
+6.2.
+Outline of the general algorithm

-It is assumed that every observational statement is in the form a-expression ::> K, (34)

-where a-expression is an atomic expression describing an object (recall Sec.

-4.6) and K is the concept exemplified by this object.
+It is assumed that every observational statement is in the form where a-expression is an atomic expression describing an object (recall Section 4.6) and K is the concept exemplified by this object.